 - IX.
 Evaluation Techniques: Students will be required to submit two (2) "current event and theory" papers throughout the semester, using information from class lecture, assignments and the text to apply to current events.
 These will be worth 100 points each.
-There will be one (1) term paper worth a total of 100 points.
-There are two (2) preliminary term paper requirements.
-They are: (1) a paper proposal worth 25 points and an outline and annotated bibliography worth 75 points.
+There will be one (1) group research project worth a total of 100 points.
+There will be four (4) sets of reading notes worth 25 points each for a total of 100 points.
 Students will also complete 10 discussion board posts for a total of 100 points.
 Student led discussions are worth a total of 100 points.
-Classroom journal [in-class writing prompts & discussion] are expected to be maintained.
+Classroom journal [inclass writing prompts & discussion] are expected to be maintained.
 The in-class journal writings and discussions are worth 100 points.
 The maximum number of points a student can earn totals, 700 points.
 There "may" be opportunities for extra credit. - X. Academic Integrity: Academic integrity is a non-negotiable.
 Academic dishonesty or misconduct is not condoned nor tolerated at institutions within the University of North Texas system.
-Academic dishonesty is behavior in which a deliberately fraudulent misrepresentation is employed in an attempt to gain undeserved intellectual credit, either for oneself or for another.
+Academic dishonesty is behavior in which a deliberately fraudulent misrepresentation is employed to gain undeserved intellectual credit, either for oneself or for another.
 Academic misconduct is behavior that results in intellectual advantage obtained by violating specific standard, but without deliberate intent or use of fraudulent means.